-I am grateful to Johan Schalin for bringing Rischel's article to my attention.
-I would also like to thank participants at LACUS 43 in Halifax and two anonymous reviewers for comments.
+I am grateful to Johan Schalin for bringing Rischel's article to my attention; he also told me about Benediktsson's use of a feature hierarchy in his 1972 book.
+I would also like to thank Hans Basbøll and Nina Grønnum for their comments and for letting me see Rischel's own reflections on the writing of the runic reform paper.
+Thanks also to participants at LACUS 43 in Halifax and two anonymous LACUS reviewers for comments on an earlier draft.